Alpha-fetoprotein Blood Test (cont.)

 Dr. Charles "Pat" Davis, MD, PhD, is a board certified Emergency Medicine doctor who currently practices as a consultant and staff member for hospitals.
 He has a PhD in Microbiology (UT at Austin), and the MD (Univ.
 Texas Medical Branch, Galveston).
 He is a Clinical Professor (retired) in the Division of Emergency Medicine, UT Health Science Center at San Antonio, and has been the Chief of Emergency Medicine at UT Medical Branch and at UTHSCSA with over 250 publications.

 In this Article

 - What is alpha-fetoprotein (AFP) blood test?

-- In which situations are high blood levels of AFP seen?
+- In which situations are high blood levels of AFP seen in adults?